PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps II/Testing.md

 </figure>
 <!-- blank line -->

-:bulb: I was introduced to TDD by a [senior software engineer](https://europe.naverlabs.com/people_user/Michael-Niemaz/) when I was working as a intern (machine learning engineer) at [Naver Labs Europe]https://europe.naverlabs.com/about/) building ML algorithms from scratch.
+:bulb: I (Nitin) was introduced to TDD by a [senior software engineer](https://europe.naverlabs.com/people_user/Michael-Niemaz/) when I was working as a intern (machine learning engineer) at [Naver Labs Europe]https://europe.naverlabs.com/about/) building ML algorithms from scratch.
 He convinced me that TDD is a very useful practice that helps you write better code.
 I have been using TDD ever since as a useful programming paradigm and I highly recommend it!!

 Unit tests are typically written by the developers of the code themselves.
 Python has a built-in module called [unittest](https://docs.python.org/3/library/unittest.html) that can be used to write unit tests.
 However, the industry is moving towards using the [pytest](https://docs.pytest.org/en/6.2.x/) framework for unit testing.
 The pytest framework is more flexible and easier to use than the unittest module.